swaminathanj/CompetitiveProgramming/Lectures.md

   - display behavior with CouldDuck but not with MountainDuck.

 #### Bottomline: Inheritance sucks!
 It works hierarchically, but not horizontally!
+  - Pushing us to either duplicate the code or create intermediate classes

 ### Solution: Strategy pattern
 #### Underlying principle: Code to an interface.